pigfall/tzz_site/content/posts/2022-06-30-ecsape_the_office.md

 draft: false
 ---

-# I Resigned
+I resigned.

 Actually, i am satisfied with the company.
 I am  lucky to meet these friendly colleagues and it's my pleasure to work with them.

-But after 5 years of working, i relaized that my body and thought can't sit at office for 8 hours any more.
+But after 5 years of working, i realized that my body and thought can't sit at office for 8 hours any more.

 You have to waste time in traffic.